The Great Mongol Shahnama

 This publication, The Great Mongol Shahnama, reunites the paintings of this manuscript, which are scattered in collections across the world.
 State-of-the-art photography showcases these masterpieces in their full glory, from the vivid colours down to the minute brushstrokes of the medieval artists.
 The text, written by Professor Robert Hillenbrand, is the culmination of twenty-five years of research and explores the many facets of this mesmerising work of art.

-Published by Hali Publications Ltd. and The Freer Gallery of Art and Arthur M. Sackler Gallery in June 2021
+Co-published by Hali Publications Ltd. and the Freer Gallery of Art and Arthur M. Sackler Gallery, the Smithsonian’s National Museum of Asian Art, and supported by Qatar Museums.